 Bunions can be unsightly and uncomfortable.
 Sometimes a red swollen circular spot called a bursa can form on the side of the joint.
 The bursa can become inflamed and irritated quickly.
 The joint can become sore, irritated, and stiff as well.
 Corns and calluses may develop where the big toe rubs against the second toe, and the big toe may have limited movement.

 How Are Bunions Treated?

 Many doctors believe that foot surgery is the only treatment, but there are many conservative options to alleviate pain.
 To stop the progression of bunions and improve function, orthotic devices, shoe changes, padding, massages, and prescribed exercises can be used.
-When conservative options fail, numerous surgical procedures are available to realign the toe and joint.
+When conservative options fail, numerous surgical procedures, like Lapiplasty, are available to realign the toe and joint.

 Bunions won't go away, but you can take steps to prevent them from worsening.
 Set up an appointment with a specialist if you experience big toe or foot pain, a bump on the big toe joint, limited movement of the big toe, and difficulty finding shoes that fit.
 As with any medical condition, early detection and treatment are very helpful in managing symptoms.

 For bunions that haven't become severe, you can take a number of steps to slow progression and help alleviate pain.
 These steps may also prevent the development of bunions.